Xi Cephei

-Xi Cephei (ξ Cephei, abbreviated Xi Cep, ξ Cep) is a multiple star system in the constellation of Cepheus.
-It is approximately 102 light-years from Earth and has an apparent magnitude for all the components combined of 4.29.
+Xi Cephei is a multiple star system in the northern constellation of Cepheus.
+Its name is a Bayer designation.
+This system is visible to the naked eye as a point of light with a combined apparent visual magnitude of 4.29.
+Based on parallax measurements, it is located at a distance of approximately 102 light-years from Earth.

-It consists of a binary star, designated Xi Cephei A, together with a more distant companion, Xi Cephei B. A's two components are themselves designated Xi Cephei Aa (officially named Kurhah /'kɜːrhə/, the traditional name of the system) and Ab.
+This system consists of a binary pair, designated Xi Cephei A, together with a more distant companion, Xi Cephei B. A's two components are themselves designated Xi Cephei Aa (officially named Kurhah /'kɜːrhə/, the traditional name of the system) and Ab.

 Nomenclature

-ξ Cephei (Latinised to Xi Cephei) is the system's Bayer designation.
-The designations of the three constituents as ξ Cephei A, B and C, and those of A's components - ξ Cephei Aa and Ab - derive from the convention used by the Washington Multiplicity Catalog (WMC) for multiple star systems, and adopted by the International Astronomical Union (IAU).
+ξ Cephei, Latinized to Xi Cephei, is the system's Bayer designation.
+It is abbreviated Xi Cep or ξ Cep.
+The designations of the three constituents as ξ Cephei A, B and C, and those of A's components – ξ Cephei Aa and Ab – derive from the convention used by the Washington Multiplicity Catalog (WMC) for multiple star systems, and adopted by the International Astronomical Union (IAU).

 Xi Cephei bore the traditional names Kurhah, Alkirdah or Al Kirduh, the name coming from Qazvini who gave Al Ḳurḥaḥ (القرحة al-qurhah), an Arabic word Ideler translated as a white spot, or blaze, in the face of a horse.
 Allen indicates that Ideler felt this was not a proper name for a star, and suggested the name Al Ḳirdah (ألقردة al qírada "the Ape").
 In 2016, the International Astronomical Union organized a Working Group on Star Names (WGSN) to catalogue and standardize proper names for stars.
 The WGSN decided to attribute proper names to individual stars rather than entire multiple systems.
 It approved the name Kurhah for the component Xi Cephei Aa on 12 September 2016 and it is now so included in the List of IAU-approved Star Names.

 In Chinese, 天鈎 (Tiān Gōu), meaning Celestial Hook, refers to an asterism consisting of Xi Cephei, 4 Cephei, HD 194298, Eta Cephei, Theta Cephei, Alpha Cephei, 26 Cephei, Iota Cephei and Omicron Cephei.
 Consequently, the Chinese name for Xi Cephei itself is 天鈎六 (Tiān Gōu liù, the Sixth Star of Celestial Hook).